 - Let them know that although you are sad, Christmas can be a good time – and that it’s okay for them to have fun.

 - Be prepared for them to ‘crash’ into moments of sadness from time to time – especially after the festivities are over.
 Children tend to get ‘up and down’ much easier and quicker than adults – be prepared to help them back to their feet again, and don’t be surprised if they’re ‘bouncing’ again before long.

 - Celebrate the fact that your children can still enjoy Christmas, even if it’s difficult for you.
 Don’t expect them to think or feel the way you do.

-- Maybe get children to make a special decoration for mum/dad and write a message on the back in memory of their loved one.
+- Maybe get children to make a special decoration and write a message on the back in memory of their loved one.

 - Cut out cardboard stars so that each family member can write a message on them, then hang on ribbon for the tree or hang along a mantelpiece or curtain rail.